alyssabird/etheal-contracts/audit/readme.md

 ## Observations

 - The `AbstractVirtualToken` contract uses some complex logic which is only really understandable by an experienced developer.
 The average investor who might inspect the contracts would not be able to understand what is happening with the bitwise operations and the "MASK"s being used.
-We recommend furthur documentation for the "MASK" concept in this contract.
+We recommend further documentation for the "MASK" concept in this contract.

 ## Conclusion